 The James Family

 One of my sets of 4xgreat grandparents was Richard James & his wife Elizabeth who lived mainly in Nottinghamshire in the first half of the 19th century.
-Until very recently I knew nothing about them before about 1815 when they baptised what I thought was their first child (Elizabeth James) in Nottingham.
+For a long time I knew nothing about them before about 1815 when they baptised what I thought was their first child (Elizabeth James) in Nottingham.
 From their ages at death they were already well into their thirties by the time they had Elizabeth, which seemed unusual so I started to look further.

 Richard was described as a "Pensioner" on his death certificate.
 In those days this could indicate an army pension.
 Chelsea Pensioner records are now available online and I found the discharge of a Richard James of the Nottinghamshire Militia in 1819.
 This Richard James of the militia was the right age for my one, he had the same occupation (framework knitter), but most convincingly he was also afflicted with asthma - a condition listed on my Richard's death certificate.
 The discharge papers also give a description of Richard: